How Multiple Computers Share a Network Cable Without Crashing

-This patent describes how multiple computers can share a single communication cable by listening for other transmissions and stopping if they detect a collision, then trying again later.
+This patent describes how multiple computers can share a single communication cable by listening for other transmissions and stopping their own if a collision occurs, then trying again later.

 Patent Number